kochlisGit/CILv3D/README.md

 # CILv3D
-This repository contains the implementation described in the paper: CILv3D - Scaling Multi-Frame Transformers for End-to-End Driving
+This repository contains the implementation described in the paper: CILv3D - Scaling Multi-Frame Transformers for End-to-End Driving.

 **CILv3D** is a state-of-the-art vision-based end-to-end controller for autonomous driving, designed to improve generalization, stability, and driving performance using multi-view video inputs and advanced transformer architectures.
 Built on the CARLA simulator, it achieves superior results in complex driving scenarios while reducing training time and computational costs.